Measure would provide undocumented students access to financial aid

 “This will provide DREAMers with additional means to achieve their dreams of going to college, getting a degree and creating a better life for themselves and their families,” said Senator Pou (D-Passaic and Bergen).
 “These kids know no other home than America.
 We must protect them.
 This is a major step forward for our state and I am thrilled that we are advancing this legislation and that New Jersey is taking such aggressive measures to make the lives of DREAMers better.
 By making their lives better, it makes all of us better.
 I look forward to seeing this bill become law.”

-The bill, S-699, would direct the Higher Education Student Assistance Authority and the Secretary of Higher Education to establish procedures and forms that enable eligible students to apply for, and participate in, the financial assistance programs allowing students including those without lawful immigration status to apply in any student financial aid programs administered by HESAA.
-Under the bill the student would be required to have attended high school in this State for three or more years; have graduated from a high school in this State or received the equivalent of a high school diploma in this State; register as an entering student or be currently enrolled in a public institution of higher education not earlier than the fall semester of the 2018-2019 academic year; and in the case of a person without lawful immigration status, file an affidavit with the institution of higher education stating that the student has filed an application to legalize their immigration status or would be filing an application as soon as they are eligible to do so.
+The Senate bill S-699, and its Assembly companion bill, would direct the Higher Education Student Assistance Authority and the Secretary of Higher Education to establish procedures and forms that enable eligible students to apply for, and participate in, the financial assistance programs allowing students including those without lawful immigration status to apply in any student financial aid programs administered by HESAA.
+Under this legislation, the student would be required to have attended high school in this State for three or more years; have graduated from a high school in this State or received the equivalent of a high school diploma in this State; register as an entering student or be currently enrolled in a public institution of higher education not earlier than the fall semester of the 2018-2019 academic year; and in the case of a person without lawful immigration status, file an affidavit with the institution of higher education stating that the student has filed an application to legalize their immigration status or would be filing an application as soon as they are eligible to do so.

 According to New Jersey Policy Perspective, DACA recipients contribute to the Garden State approximately $1.6 billion every year in its Gross Domestic Product and contribute $66 million in state and local taxes each year.